istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 A typical use case is to send traffic to different versions of a service, specified as service subsets.
-Clients send requests to the virtual service host as if it was a single entity, and Envoy then routes the traffic to the different versions depending on the virtual service rules (for example "20% of calls go to the new version" or "calls from these users go to version 2").
+Clients send requests to the virtual service host as if it was a single entity, and Envoy then routes the traffic to the different versions depending on the virtual service rules: for example, "20% of calls go to the new version" or "calls from these users go to version 2".
 This allows you to, for instance, create a canary rollout where you gradually increase the percentage of traffic that’s sent to a new service version.
 The traffic routing is completely separate from the instance deployment, meaning that the number of